Blog

 If 100 people sign up for a demo and only 10 of them convert into paying customers, your conversion rate is 10%.
 In inbound sales, if you improve your follow-ups and more people buy, it means your sales strategy is working.

-Here’s a chart showing conversion rate benchmarks for different industries.
+Here’s a chat showing conversion rate benchmarks for different industries.

 Source